logzio/logz-docs/_source/user-guide/cloud-siem/threat-intelligence.md

   - shalper
 ---

 Cloud SIEM cross references incoming logs against lists of known Indicators of Compromise (IOCs) to automatically detect threats.
-IOCs are sourced from recommended Threat Intelligence feeds that crowdsource and scrape the internet for malicious and suspected IPs, domains, URLs, and md5/sha1/sha256 hash signatures.

-When an IOC is detected, the original log is [enriched with the relevant details](/user-guide/cloud-siem/malicious-IPs.html#log-enrichment).
+Whenever an IOC is detected, the original log is [enriched with the relevant details](/user-guide/cloud-siem/malicious-IPs.html#log-enrichment).

 ## IOC types

+Your Cloud SIEM pulls lists of IOCs, aka Threat Intelligence feeds, from industry recommended sources that crowdsource and scrape the internet for malicious and suspicious indicators, including:

+* IPs
+* Md5/sha1/sha256 hash signatures
+* Domains
+* URLs
+* User-Agent headers
-Cloud SIEM includes feeds for malicious and suspicious IPs, md5/sha1/sha256 hash signatures, domains, URLs, and user-agent headers.
-There is also an option to add your own Private Feed for the above types or another, custom type.

-Custom IOCs are generally useful for creating a list of usernames or email addresses.
+There is also an option to add your own Private Feeds for any of the above IOC types or another, custom type of your choice.
+Generally, custom IOCs are used to create lists of usernames or email addresses.

-MD5, SHA1, SHA256 hash signatures are useful for identifying phishing and other email attacks.
-Hashes that appear in logs can flag malicious files including images, documents, compressed files (rar & zip), and text files.

-#### TI feeds
+### Review your Threat Intelligence feeds

 To view the list of feeds in your Cloud SIEM, go to **Threats > Threat Intelligence Feeds** from the top menu.

 ![TI feeds](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siem/add-private-feed.png)

-The list of feeds shows the feed name and a description of the feed, its IOC type, the calendar date when it was last synced, and includes the direct link to view the source feed.
+The list of feeds includes the feed name and description, IOC type, the calendar date when it was last synced, and a direct link to the source.

 Logz.io syncs each feed once daily to look for updates.
 The last sync date is shown.

-There is also an option to add a private feed of malicious IPs.
-See [Adding a private feed](/user-guide/cloud-siem/private-feeds.html).
+To add your own private feed, see [Adding a private feed](/user-guide/cloud-siem/private-feeds.html).
+To prepare the

-#### Research an IOC
+#### Research sources for an IOC

-If you are in need of researching a specific IOC, you can check if it is found in any of your feeds.
-Search for the specific IOC to see in which feeds it is mentioned.

-You can click the source link to research the IOC and look up additional details.
+You can look up specific IOCs to see in which feeds they appear.
+You can click the source links to look up additional details from each IOC reference.

 ![Look up an IOC](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siem/look-up-ioc.png)